-Being a resident of Ohio makes this book especially interesting to me.
-I even read an interview by a resident of my city in this book.
+While I am a history buff, being a resident of Ohio makes this book especially interesting to me.
+I even read an interview by a resident of my city in this book!
 Some interviews are written in the dialect (think “foe mammy vs. for mommy”) that these folks spoke in.

 Do you have a minute?
 I would be SO appreciative if you’d answer these short questions to help me know you, my reader, better!
 It’s an anonymous survey (at this link) and it’s short!
 Thank you SO, SO MUCH!

 Latest posts by Tracy Zdelar (see all)